Beyond Frosting » Recipes » Desserts » Candy » Buckeyes Recipe

 Buckeye Ingredients

-• Creamy Peanut Butter – peanut butter should be at room temperature, and be sure to avoid using natural peanut butter which tends to be oilier.
+• Creamy Peanut Butter – You’ll want to use shelf-stable, creamy peanut butter at room temperature.
+Avoid natural peanut butter, which tends to be oilier.

 • Powdered Sugar – Also called confectioner’s sugar.
 I highly recommend sifting the powdered sugar through a mesh sieve beforehand, to remove any clumps.